AEV 4.5 DualSport SC

 Installed a new AEV 4.5 DualSport SC Lift Kit, with high steer and Bilstein Shocks.

-Items: AEV 4.5 DualSport SC Lift Kit, with high steer.
+Items: AEV 4.5 DualSport SC Lift Kit

 Vendors: Extremeterrain.com, Quadratec.com, 4wheelparts.com